ringo/ringojs.org/site/index.md

 means you get the strength of the JVM and a bazillion of Java libraries for free.

-<span class="large invert">Fast</span> Rhino is no V8, but we think it's fast
+<span class="large invert">It's fast</span> We don't have the world's fastest
-enough for all but the most CPU intensive applications.
+JS runtime, but Ringo will rip through your average web application.
 Try for yourself!